-Even a routine surgical procedure, such as spaying or neutering, can be scary for the people and pets involved.
+Even a routine surgical procedure, such as spaying or neutering in Indianapolis, can be scary for the people and pets involved.
 Knowing your pet is in the hands of an experienced, compassionate team, as well as understanding the process, will help to ease your mind when your pet is in surgery.

 Your pet’s surgical journey will begin with a consultation.
 Your pet may need one of the following surgical services:

 - Removal of foreign objects from the digestive tract

 Our staff will gladly answer any questions you may have before your pet’s surgery, so feel free to ask anything you like until you are comfortable.